 Spokesperson for the student body; coordinates student government meetings; actively listens to the concerns and suggestions from the student body and works with SP2 administration to meet the needs of students; facilitates Deans & Students meetings.

-Supports the student government president and stands in during his/her absence; helps to coordinate and facilitate meetings and activities for students.
+Supports the student government chair and stands in during his/her absence; helps to coordinate and facilitate meetings and activities for students.

 Maintains records for student government; attends meetings and records pertinent information, disseminates information to student body on a regular/timely basis.

 Second Year Representative: Alla Abramov, MSW '14

 First Year Representative:

 Leadership for the MSW degree program is provided by a group consisting of the program director, plus four-five members of the School of Social Policy & Practice (SP2)’s Standing Faculty, a representative of the Field Cabinet and the Field Director.
 The MSW Governance Group answers to the Dean of the School of Social Policy & Practice (SP2).

 Policy and Procedures Committee Student Representatives

 The Committee on Student Policies and Procedures is responsible for developing, reviewing, and/or recommending policies and procedures regarding students.
 In addition, this committee provides oversight of the selection procedures for student awards and the excellence in teaching awards given to faculty.
 The committee also serves as the main faculty link with the admissions office for student recruitment.
 This committee consists of three members of the Standing Faculty, appointed by the Dean.
 The faculty as a whole elects the chair of the committee

 Stephanie Waller, MSSP '14